HUE MANATEE’S QUEST

 Scene One (A Close Call & A New Friend)

 When the peace of Hue‘s idyllic habitat (The Rosey Years –Pham Duy/Durst) is shattered by a close call with a boat propeller, he breaks the surface of the water to see what it was that frightened him so.
 On the nearby bank, wandering musician Flickati Cricket is no mute witness to the near-disaster, but rather highly agitated, vocal and accusatory.
-“Bi-peds!” she sputters.
+“Irresponsible Bi-peds!” she sputters.

 Scene Two (The Inevitability of Change)

 When at last they find him, Leon is busy preparing for a long journey to the Galápagos, and pays them little mind.
 When pressed for answers to their questions about their changing environment, Leon is at first impatient, stressing that “change is inevitable–we must all learn to adapt.”
 “Easy for you to say,” remarks Flickati with a touch of sarcasm.
 Leon softens somewhat and elucidates with This Change Is Everything and is soon joined by his two visitors in lively song and dance.
-Hue wonders whether this belief is understood and shared by everyone, and Leon explains that each of us tends to have our own unique perspective on truth, which leads to variations in belief systems; but those with similar views seem to find each other in order to support one another.
-“Even the ‘two-legged ones’?” inquires Hue.
+Hue wonders whether this belief is understood and shared by everyone, and Leon explains that each of us tends to have our own unique perspective on truth, which leads to variations in belief systems.
+But those with similar views seem to find each other in order to support one another.
+“Even the Two-legged Ones?” inquires Hue.
 “Especially them,” Leon answers emphatically, and illustrates with Mystery Loves Company.

 Hue brings the subject back to his environmental concerns.
-Leon, it seems, has had some past contact with the ‘two-legged ones’, having long ago been a discarded pet.
+Leon, it seems, has had some past contact with the Two-legged Ones, having long ago been a discarded pet.
 Although with the passing of time he has developed a philosophy of ‘live and let live’.
 More recently, however, he cannot help but be aware of bi-pedal incursion into natural habitats and their wasteful use of resources.

-Leon reveals his plans to journey to the Galápagos, his ancestral homeland of which he has only heard, but never seen.
+Leon reveals his plans to journey to the Galápagos, his ancestral homeland of which he has only heard but never seen.
 Recognizing an opportunity to teach once again and impart elements of his lifelong wisdom and experience to a new generation, perhaps for the last time, he invites Hue and Flickati to join him on his journey for a field trip with an agenda of collecting data and support along the way.
 They accept excitedly.

 Scene Three (In the Imáji Nation)